HiteshMittal07/Parental-control-X-Push-Protocol/README.md

 # Parental Control

-Parental Control is a decentralized application (dApp) integrated with push protocol, deployed on the PolygonZkEVM testnet.
+Parental Control is a decentralized application (dApp) integrated with push protocol, deployed on the Scroll Sepolia testnet.
 It is designed to empower parents in managing family finances.
 The dApp allows users to create a parental wallet, add family members or children to the wallet, submit transactions, and vote on transactions.
 Notifications for transactions are sent to the inbox of owners (parents) for approval.

 ## Technologies Used